TheAmazinGreat/86-Motor-VPF-FFB-Base/readme.md

 You will also need to purchase a 2x86BLF03 + USBkit or a 2x86BLF04 + USBkit from VPForce.
 The 86BLF04 will be the strongest option but either of them will fit this case.

+There are two options for gear ratios, you need to chose the one you would like below and buy the appropriate size belts.
+60T/15T will be 1.7x the standard Rhino peak torque, 72T/15T will be 2.0x the standard Rhino peak torque.

 # Credits
 Original authors are listed below: